zgana/zgana.github.io/_posts/2020-01-25-my-backstory.md

 $$x\cdot y\cdot\sin(x+y) = x+y.$$

-We used Visual Basic 6 for the user interface, and QBasic as the math backend --- we were far from being able to parse expressions programatically.
+We used Visual Basic 6 for the user interface, and QBasic as the math backend
+--- we were far from being able to parse expressions programatically.
 The plotting code was entirely custom, starting from a raw `DrawingArea` or something like that.
-With pirated copies of VB and virtually no guidance, this was apparently the most direct route to our goal of visualizing arbitrary 2D relations.
+With quasi-pirated copies of VB and virtually no guidance, this was apparently the most direct route to our goal of visualizing arbitrary 2D relations.

 ---